Jwychor/EZ_Factor_Analysis/README.md

 ```
 The dashboard can access all dataframes in the current global environment.
 Closing the application will allow the user to access R functionality again.
 To open the dashboard, execute ```EZ_FA()``` again.

+### NOTE:
+Non-numeric columns in data frames will be ignored.
+Errors and warnings thrown during use will not stop the application.
+These will be displayed in the R Studio console.

 ## Factor Analysis
 The app includes 3 panels: In the factor panel, there is a Scree-plot, a sliding bar indicating the number of factors to be used in a principal component analysis, a sliding bar indicating what number to hide loadings at, and a choice between a "varimax" and "oblimin" rotated principal component analysis, scale Cronbach's Alpha, and scale item statistics.
 Finally, if the 1st column in the dataframe is a dependent variable, it can be excluded from the analysis with the ```First Column is DV?``` box changed to "Yes".